 Homebuyer programs funded with HOME follow recapture requirements. and ensure that the State recoups all or a portion of the HOME assistance to the homebuyers.
 As stated in number 2 above, home buyer loan subsidies except for the Self-Help Loan pool will be provided as subordinate deferred-payment loans that are not forgiven.
 Homebuyer loans under the Self-Help Loan Pool will be provided as principal-only amortizing loans.
 Loans under all home buyer programs can be called (1) when the property is sold, (2) when the property is no longer the home buyer's principal residence, (3) at the end of the loan term, or (4) when the first mortgage is refinanced.
 If the net proceeds of the sale of the property are insufficient to repay the home buyer loans in full, the Agency will accept its pro rata share of the net proceeds in full satisfaction of the loan.
-However, exceptions may be granted and assumptions may be allowed for an income-qualified heir or lineal descendant that will reside in the home as a principal residence application) exceed the pro-rated portion of the rehabilitation costs (rehabilitation costs/total value of the property at the time of application).
+However, exceptions may be granted and assumptions may be allowed for an income-qualified heir or lineal descendant that will reside in the home as a principal residence rated portion of the refinance proceeds (refinance funds/total debt on the property at the time of application) exceed the pro-rated portion of the rehabilitation costs (rehabilitation costs/total value of the property at the time of application).
 Additionally, deeper targeting may necessitate using HTF funds for operating reserves and/or assistance to ensure the financial viability of the project.